Jalle19/certificate-parser/README.md

 ## Features

 * Completely configurable.
 This library uses *providers* to fetch the underlying X.509 certificate before parsing them.
-This means you can parse e.g. local PEM files too, not just certificates from remote URLs, as long as you write a provider for it.
+This means you can parse e.g. local PEM files too, not just certificates from remote URLs.
 * Fault-tolerant.
 Just because PHP's default settings trigger an error when parsing a certificate doesn't mean you don't want to parse it.
 This library can handle both self-signed certificates and certificates where the domain name doesn't match.